BohaiBrianLiu/html-reader/README.md

 ![screen shot of input field](screen-shot-1.png)
 ![screen shot of result](screen-shot-2.png)

-## Safety
+## Precaution

 - Codes will be [sanitized](https://github.com/cure53/DOMPurify) to prevent potential [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) attacks.
-- ./config/serve.json file is added to .gitignore to aviod exposure of server entry point.
+- ./config/serve.json file that contins information of server entry point will not be uploaded to this repository.